abailoni/cellpose-training-gui/_sources/spacem_annotator/label_rois/quapth_labeling.md.txt

 This is a list of the most useful shortcuts that you will probably need while annotating:
 - Press `B` to select the brush tool, press `W` to select the wand tool, press `M` for the move tool.
 - Hold `SpaceBar` to temporarily select the move tool and move around in the image or zoom in.
-- Hold `Alt` while brushing to erase/erode areas from the selected annotation object
+- Hold `Alt` while brushing to erase areas from the selected annotation object
 - Press `Ctrl+Z` to undo the last change
-- Press `Ctrl+Shift` and click inside a segment to remove overlapping areas
+- Hold `Ctrl+Shift` and touch the screen (or click with the digital pen) inside a segment to remove overlapping areas
+- Hold `Shift` and click with the mouse inside a segment to quickly select a cell class (in the case you have multiple classes of cells that you want to distinguish)

 ::::{note}